 - The Elvis quesadilla

 - Bananas Foster quesadilla

 Appetizers (Small Bites)

-Martha Rose Shulman is a cookbook author and writes the "Recipes for Health" column for the New York Times.
-She created a simple vegetarian quesadilla featuring easy-to-find ingredients.
-With just a bag of spinach, a few corn tortillas, and a bit of crumbled goat cheese you can have this meal ready in just 10 minutes.
+Jessica (The Forked Spoon) created a simple vegetarian quesadilla featuring easy-to-find ingredients.
+With just a bag of spinach, a box of mushrooms, a few flour tortillas, and a bit of crumbled goat cheese you can have this meal ready in just 20 minutes.